 The aim of the Act is to reduce the costs inherent in moving home.
 At present, a tenant must have a large sum of money available for rent, another for the deposit and a third for the additional fees, and this burden reduces people’s mobility and harms the sector as a whole.
 The Act is one of a group of measures designed to redress the balance between tenants and landlords.

 Charging a tenant any fee which is not directly related to the “grant, continuance, assignment, termination or renewal” of an Assured Shorthold Tenancy or licence agreement is prohibited under the Act.
 This includes payments to third parties for services.

-The following items are the things that tenants are liable for under the Act from 1st June 2019:
+The following items are the only things which tenants are still liable for under the Act: